heavyblotto/memorativa/docs/i-vision.md

 Within each house, **Concepts** are organized, regarded, and combined into an ordered and systematic whole.

-### 1.7.
-The computer, AI, and automated thinking

-Even now the world has moved on from social media and into the age of AI.
-Memorativa is not here to challenge or debate the merits of AI, but in fact use it to its advantage.

-A word of caution will be given concerning the automation of thinking.
-One can discern from social media, AI, and general trends going back to Newton, that human thinking (reasoning and imagination) can be easily externalized in exchange for speed and efficiency.
-One can also perceive that externalized thinking can be an effort to capture the "ideal element" for the machines.

-Memorativa is a remedial trend towards human thinking and an hygienic force in the culture.

 ### 1.8.
 The Glass Bead Game

 Author Hermann Hesse's novel *The Glass Bead Game* (1943) is a fictionalized account of a game of memory and imagination.
 The game is essentially an abstract synthesis of all arts and sciences.
 It proceeds by players making deep connections between seemingly unrelated topics.
 Though alluded to, the game is never fully described[^5].